uribench/software-engineering-handbook/Training/Development/Development Environment and Tools/Environment Setup/Vagrant and VirtualBox/README.md

 The steps described in this tutorial refer to **Windows** as the host operating system and **Linux** as the guest operating system on the Virtual Machine (VM).
-However, with some minor modifications these steps can be adapter to other environments.
+However, with some minor modifications these steps can be adapted to other environments.

 ## Table of Contents